arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 1. Open the solutions **FacilityApp** and **MobileServices** in Visual Studio.
 Compile both solutions to ensure that all NuGet packages are downloaded.
 Open a new Visual Studio instance but do not open any solutions.
 You will start presenting using this instance.

 1. In the **Source\Assets** folder of this demo you will find the following files: **apiDefinition.cs** and **StructsAndEnums.cs**.
 Transfer these two files to a working directory in your iOS computer.
 These files are used in the optional segment **Creating Your Own ADAL Binding Library**.

+1. In the Mac computer, open **Terminal** and clone the ADAL for iOS library from the GitHub repository: https://github.com/MSOpenTech/azure-activedirectory-library-for-ios

 <a name="Demo" />
 ## Demo ##